Mu2e/Offline/TEveEventDisplay/README.md

 ### Main Window

-This class sets up the Gui and imports the geometry.
+This class sets up the GUI and imports the geometry.

 ## Data and MC Interfaces